London Buses route SL2: History

 On 21 July 2023, a consultation for route SL2 was opened by Transport for London, and closed on 4 September the same year.
 It was awarded on 20 October 2023, and was introduced on 2 March 2024, using existing Alexander Dennis Enviro400H Citys.
-It is operated by Arriva London from Barking garage.
+It was initially operated by Arriva London from Barking garage.

+On 18 July 2026, route SL2 was transferred to Tottenham garage.
+At the same time, the Alexander Dennis Enviro400H Citys were replaced with new BYD BD11s, converting the route to full electric bus operation.

 Current route

 Route SL2 operates via these locations: